espressif/esp-mdf/README.md

     git submodule update --init --recursive
     ```

-## ESP-MESH Highlights
+## ESP-WIFI-MESH Highlights

-* **Easy setup**: ESP-MESH expands the original Wi-Fi hotspot range to the reach of the most distant node in the mesh cloud.
+* **Easy setup**: ESP-WIFI-MESH expands the original Wi-Fi hotspot range to the reach of the most distant node in the mesh cloud.
 Such a network is automatically formed, self-healing and self-organizing.
 It saves the efforts of laying cables.
 All you need to do is configure the router password.

-* **Gateway free**: The decentralized structure of ESP-MESH with the absence of a gateway precludes the overall network breakdown if one single node fails.
-Even if there is a single ESP-MESH device, the network still works as usual.
+* **Gateway free**: The decentralized structure of ESP-WIFI-MESH with the absence of a gateway precludes the overall network breakdown if one single node fails.
+Even if there is a single ESP-WIFI-MESH device, the network still works as usual.

 * **Safer transmission**: Both the data link layer and the application layer can be encrypted.

 * **More reliable transmission**: The transmission and data flow control between two devices are more reliable.
 Also, unicast, multicast and broadcast transmissions are supported.

-* **Large network capacity**: ESP-MESH takes the form of a tree topology, so one single device can connect to 10 devices at maximum, and an entire network can have over 1,000 nodes.
+* **Large network capacity**: ESP-WIFI-MESH takes the form of a tree topology, so one single device can connect to 10 devices at maximum, and an entire network can have over 1,000 nodes.

 * **Wider transmission coverage**: The transmission distance between two devices is 30 m through walls, and 200 m without any obstacles in between (relevant to ESP32-DevKitC).
     * **Smart Home**: Even if there are only three to five devices in your home, they can form a network and communicate with one another through walls.
-    * **Street light**: If ESP-MESH is used for the street lighting scenario, two long-distance devices can communicate with each other.
+    * **Street light**: If ESP-WIFI-MESH is used for the street lighting scenario, two long-distance devices can communicate with each other.

 * **High transmission speed**: For Wi-Fi transmission, the speed can reach up to 10 Mbps.
     * **Environment Control System**: Directly transfers the raw data collected by sensors and analyzes mass data for calibration of algorithms, thereby improving sensors' accuracy.
     * **Background Music System**: Both audio and video transmissions are supported.

-* **Simultaneously run Wi-Fi and BLE protocol stacks**: ESP32 chips can run both Wi-Fi and BLE protocol stacks side by side and use ESP-MESH as the main network to transmit data, receive BLE probe beacon, send BLE broadcasts and connect BLE devices.
+* **Simultaneously run Wi-Fi and BLE protocol stacks**: ESP32 chips can run both Wi-Fi and BLE protocol stacks side by side and use ESP-WIFI-MESH as the main network to transmit data, receive BLE probe beacon, send BLE broadcasts and connect BLE devices.
     * **Items tracing**: Monitors the BLE or Wi-Fi data packets from a device at multiple selected spots.
     * **Pedestrian counting**: Through monitoring Wi-Fi probe request frames.
     * **Indoor positioning**: Each device functions as a Beacon AP, continuously sending Bluetooth signal to the surroundings.
 The network can analyze a device's signal intensity and calculate its current position.
     * **Product promotion**: Sends real-time product information and promotions through iBeacon.
-    * **Bluetooth gateway**: With each device serving as a Bluetooth gateway, traditional Bluetooth devices can also be connected to an ESP-MESH network.
+    * **Bluetooth gateway**: With each device serving as a Bluetooth gateway, traditional Bluetooth devices can also be connected to an ESP-WIFI-MESH network.

 ## Related Documentation

 * For ESP-MDF related documents, please go to [ESP-MDF Programming Guide](https://docs.espressif.com/projects/esp-mdf/en/latest/?badge=latest).
-* [ESP-MESH](https://docs.espressif.com/projects/esp-idf/en/stable/api-guides/mesh.html) is the basic wireless communication protocol for ESP-MDF.
+* [ESP-WIFI-MESH](https://docs.espressif.com/projects/esp-idf/en/stable/api-guides/mesh.html) is the basic wireless communication protocol for ESP-MDF.
 * [ESP-IDF Programming Guide](https://docs.espressif.com/projects/esp-idf/en/stable/) describes Espressif's IoT development framework.
 * To report a bug or request a function, please go to [Issues](https://github.com/espressif/esp-mdf/issues) on GitHub to submit them.
 Before submitting an issue, please check if it has already been covered.
 * If you want to contribute ESP-MDF related codes, please refer to [Code Contribution Guide](docs/en/contribute/index.rst).